ssebs/MiniMacroPad/README.md

 ## Tech Debt
 - [ ] Stop using global vars
-- [ ] Add pre and post wrapper functions to all
 - [ ] Rename lots of variables
   - [ ] "Util" class 🙄
   - [ ] "thread1"